 The Wholesale Credit and Market Risk, RBWM along with Risk Business Management are the constituent parts of the bank's Risk function that supports the Chief Risk Officer in overseeing credit risks.
 Their major duties comprise undertaking independent reviews of large and high-risk credit proposals, managing retail credit risk, overseeing large exposure policy, owning our credit policy and credit systems programmes, overseeing portfolio management and reporting on risk matters to senior executive management and to regulators.
-These credit risk areas work closely with other parts of the Risk function; for example, with Operational Risk on the internal control framework and with Risk Strategy on the risk appetite process.
-In addition, they work jointly with Risk Strategy and the Finance function on stress testing.
+These credit risk areas work closely with other parts of the Risk function; for example, with Operational Risk on the internal control framework and with Enterprise Risk Management on the risk appetite process.
+In addition, they work jointly with Enterprise Risk Management and the Finance function on stress testing.

 SABB is a diversified financial services institution operating in Saudi Arabia, with a range of business activities and income streams.
-SABB offers a wide range of credit products through three core business segments; Commercial Banking (CMB), Global Banking & Markets (GBM) and Retail Banking & Wealth Management (RBWM).
+SABB offers a wide range of credit products through three core business segments; Corporate and Institutional Banking (CIB) and Retail Banking & Wealth Management (RBWM).

-- Commercial Banking caters to the banking requirements of commercial banking customers including the provision of credit facilities, trade and receivables finance, guarantees and other credit products. - Global Banking and Markets is responsible for the relationship management of top-end Saudi companies that are globally active; multinational companies operating in Saudi Arabia but headquartered overseas; and institutional clients such as ministries, government agencies and departments, banks and other financial institutions, as well as managing the banks treasury activities. - Retail Banking and Wealth Management caters to the banking requirements of personal and private banking customers including current accounts, personal finance, home finance and credit cards.
+• Corporate and Institutional Banking caters to the banking requirements of commercial banking customers, top-end Saudi companies that are globally active; multinational companies operating in Saudi Arabia but headquartered overseas; and institutional clients such as ministries, government agencies and departments, banks and other financial institutions.
+This includes the provision of credit facilities, trade and receivables finance, guarantees and other credit products.

+Retail Banking and Wealth Management caters to the banking requirements of personal and private banking customers including current accounts, personal finance, home finance and credit cards.